zjp-CN/async_closure/README.md

     * otherwise, use traits in [`capture_lifetimes`] mod.

     ```rust,ignore
-    // e.g. take a closure that potentially captures references and will only be used once.
+    // e.g. take a closure that potentially captures references and will change its states.

-    // 0. import the `AsyncFnOnce` trait and companion macro `async_closure`
+    // 0. import the `AsyncFnMut` trait and companion macro `async_closure_mut`
     #![feature(async_fn_in_trait)]
     #![allow(incomplete_features)]
-    use async_closure::{capture_lifetimes::AsyncFnOnce, async_closure};
+    use async_closure::{capture_lifetimes::AsyncFnMut, async_closure_mut};

     // 1.
 Adjust your caller where the trait bound looks like the following
     async fn take_a_mut_closure<'env, T, F>(mut cb: F) -> T